Frequently Asked Questions

 Yes.
 All required course credits (Category A) are transferable towards a Master of Public Administration with health agency administration emphasis.

-Courses in Category B are delivered through the College of Nursing or the College of Business primarily.
+Courses in Category B are primarily delivered through the School of Nursing & Health Professions or the School of Business.

 What is the tuition for the HCM category B online courses?